codefoster/iot-workshop/instructions.md

 iothub-explorer create '<device id>'
 ```

-## Getting Set Up with Cognitive Services
+## Cognitive Services
+Microsoft Cognitive Services is also in Azure and needs to be set up before we write the calling code.

-Microsoft Cognitive Services is great because it's very powerful and very easy to use.
+Cognitive Services is great because it's very powerful and very easy to use.
 That's a good combination.

 Cognitive Services is essentially a whole bunch of very complicated machine learning happening for you through a very easy to call API.